nodejam/nodejam/README.md

 - Edit src/conf/index.coffee
 - Copy src/conf/settings.config.sample to settings.config and edit it.
 - Copy src/conf/fora.config.sample to fora.config and edit it.
-- If you are planning to use nginx, edit fora.ngnix.conf and copy it to /etc/nginx/sites-available
+- If you are planning to use nginx, use fora.ngnix.conf for an nginx example site configuration

 ```
-./configure.sh --host <host_name>
+usage: ./configure.sh [options]
-    --all               Same as --node --coffee
-    --node              Compile and install node (optional)
-    --coffee            Compile and install coffee-script, with support for the yield keyword (optional)
-    --nginx             Install ngnix
+options:
+  --host hostname       eg: --host dev.myfora.org. hostname defaults to local.foraproject.org
+  --nginx               Setup Fora to run with nginx.
+Ngnix must be installed previously.
   --help                Print the help screen
 Examples:
-    ./install-dependencies.sh --all
-    ./install-dependencies.sh --node --coffee
+  ./configure.sh --host dev.myfora.org --nginx
 ```

-Environment Variables (export in .bashrc)
+Environment Variables (set this up in .bashrc)
 -----------------------------------------
 ```
 export NODE_ENV=development #Use 'production' otherwise.
 export NODE_PATH=\"/usr/local/lib/node_modules\" #Because the path the node modules was changed, make this change in .bashrc
 ```

 Step 3: Setup